B2Bitcoin/beBOP/README.md

 #### Start the containers

 ```
+# Optional: update dependencies
+docker compose pull
-# --build will rebuild the docker image when you change the code
+# --build will rebuild the docker image when you change the code.
+Use --force-recreate to force a rebuild (eg after updating dependencies).
 docker compose up --build -d
 ```